16 Silent Symptoms of Leukemia You Shouldn’t Ignore

 Leukemia is a cancer of the blood and bone marrow, a malignancy that causes an abnormal production of certain blood cells.
 As the unhealthy blood cells crowd out healthy ones, blood function begins to falter and you may notice physical symptoms.
 The disease may get worse quickly if you have a type known as acute leukemia; the disease may progress slowly and get worse over time if you have chronic leukemia, according to the National Institute of Health.
-Regardless of which type you have, if you notice a collection of these subtle symptoms of leukemia, see your health care-provider for an evaluation.
-Here are other symptoms of cancer that are commonly ignored.
+Regardless of which type you have, if you notice a collection of these subtle leukemia symptoms, see your health care provider for an evaluation.
+Make sure you know the other symptoms of cancer that women commonly ignore.

 Fatigue and weakness

-Fatigue and weakness are the most common symptoms of leukemia, according to Mark Levis, MD, PhD, the director of the leukemia program at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center.
+Fatigue and weakness are the most common leukemia symptoms, according to Mark Levis, MD, PhD, the director of the leukemia program at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center.
 These signs are often caused by anemia (a deficiency of red blood cells), which only compounds the physical exhaustion.
 In both chronic and acute cases, you may experience a range from slight fatigue to extreme physical weakness, but in all cases, the symptoms only worsen over time.
 “It creeps up on people, that’s the problem,” says Dr. Levis.
-Here are some of the myths about cancer you can ignore.
+Here are some of the 50 cancer myths you need to stop believing.

 Shortness of breath

 As patients grow weaker and more fatigued, they may also experience shortness of breath that stems from anemia or, in much rarer cases, masses in the chest.
 “They’re panting, they’re out of breath,” says Dr. Levis.
 “Walking across the room might be difficult.”
-Shortness of breath can also be a symptom of lung cancer.
+Shortness of breath also makes the list for lung cancer symptoms.

 Excessive or spontaneous bruising

-Unexplained bruises without any physical trauma may be one of the symptoms of leukemia, according to Pamela Crilley, DO, chair of the department of medical oncology at the Cancer Treatment Centers of America and chief of medical oncology at the Eastern Regional Medical Center.
+Unexplained bruises without any physical trauma may be one of many leukemia symptoms, according to Pamela Crilley, DO, chair of the department of medical oncology at the Cancer Treatment Centers of America and chief of medical oncology at the Eastern Regional Medical Center.
 Unusual bruising is a result of a low platelet count or clotting issues, explains Dr. Levis.
 “You will bruise spontaneously, seemingly doing nothing,” he says.
 “It can be anywhere, but typically they’ll be on the extremities—legs and arms.”
-Here are some simple ways to prevent cancer.
+Try starting one of these 30 simple habits to prevent cancer.